Getting the correspondence right

 I am not suggesting that email is dead.
 Certainly I cannot promise that I will be sending fewer.
 But we must be aware of its limitations.
 It does not adequately replace all other forms of personal contact, and it is becoming increasingly ineffective as a form of written broadcast to groups of people.
 It needs to be one of a much larger menu of communications, designed to meet the needs of those being addressed and encouraging them to engage and respond.
 There is no reason not to include the hard copy letter amongst the media used.

-And while you are thinking about this, go out of your office and talk to someone.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+And while you are thinking about this, go out of your office and talk to someone.higher education comment below, or link to this permanent URL from your own site.